fiercestraven/tempcheck/README.md

 ### IMPLEMENTATION
 _lightbulb stuff here, too__

+It is worth noting that colour changes will happen rapidly for lectures with small enrollment numbers.
+If only a handful of students are registered for a module, each threshold will be reached faster than it would be with a larger class.

 ### PASSWORD RECOMMENDATIONS
 User passwords are recommended to be between 8-20 characters and contain at least one number and one uppercase letter.